Classic Shepherd’s Pie

 - 1 tsp.
 Johnny’s Seasoning Salt

-- Place the peeled and quartered potatoes in medium sized pot.
+- Place the peeled and quartered potatoes in a medium-sized pot.
 Cover with at least an inch of cold water.
 Add a teaspoon of salt.
 Bring to a boil, reduce to a simmer, and cook until tender – about 20 minutes.

 - While the potatoes are cooking, melt 4 Tbsp of the butter in a large sauté pan on medium heat.
 Add the chopped onions and cook until tender, about 6 to 10 minutes.